 Why Price Fixing Is Illegal

 Price fixing disrupts the normal laws of demand and supply.
 It gives monopolies an edge over competitors.
 It's not in the best interest of consumers.
-They impose higher prices on customers, reduce incentives to innovate and raise barriers to entry.
+They impose higher prices on customers, reduce incentives to innovate, and raise barriers to entry.
 Overcharging costs consumers in poor countries as much as their countries receive in foreign aid.

-Collusion has been illegal in America since passage of the Sherman Act in 1890.
+Collusion has been illegal in America since the passage of the Sherman Act in 1890.
 But the nation’s enforcers started to get tough only when the brazenness of the lysine conspiracy became clear in the 1990s.
-(Source: "Cartels: Just One More Fix," The Economist, March 29, 2014.)